I-AM-ADA-N/Kindergaten-of-a-Data-Analyst-from-LITA-Incubator-Hub/README.md

 In my current role as dealer and distributor, business intelligence has become a focus especially concerning customer information, re-ordering and data.

-Having just concluded elementary and intermediate classes in Ms Excel, SQL and Power BI for Data Analysis at the Incubator Hub, I have become a continous data analyst and an aspiring senior business intelligence.
+Having just concluded elementary and intermediate classes in Ms Excel, SQL and Power BI for Data Analysis at the Incubator Hub, I have become a continous data analyst and an aspiring senior business analyst.

 On this journey, I am willing and ready to collaborate with a top-rated data analytics organisation whose mission is to forge strategic partnerships for scaling businesses.